Antique Fairs North Wales

 ‘Simply the best Antique Fairs’

-The lucky number for July’s raffle number is 261.
+The lucky number for the September draw is 211.
 Contact me to claim your prize before the end of September otherwise it’s donated to charity.

 The lovely weather has brought so many people to Betws-y-Coed to enjoy the lovely scenery and to spend a few house browsing in the fair and chatting to the stallholders.